machinetranslate/machinetranslate.org/languages/burmese.md

 Zawgyi is a variation on Unicode which interprets some code points differently but otherwise encodes code points with standard encodings such as UTF-8.
 If Zawgyi text is interpreted as Unicode, some characters will appear garbled.

-When building training data for machine translation from web text, the data will include a mixture of Burmese Unicode and Burmese Zawgyi.
+Burmese text data from across the web is a mixture of Burmese Unicode and Burmese Zawgyi encoding.
 This can lead to fragmentation of some of the vocabulary unless the data is first normalized.